 Many individuals are concerned about the future of eventing.
 That's why they have provided a legacy of freedom in their estate planning by contributing to the programs and activities of the Endowment Fund.
 You, too, can join these generous individuals as members of the U.S. Eventing Association by your commitment to the USEA Foundation through your will or other planned gift.

 Planned gifts benefit both the individual and the U.S. Eventing Association.
 Such a gift is usually the result of careful financial and/or estate planning, and is often combined with current gifts as part of an overall giving program.
 These gifts include trusts, bequests, personal property, life insurance and gifts of real property subject to a life estate.
 Each of these forms of giving is closely regulated by law and requires special arrangements and tax treatment.

-One's legacy can be furthered through a gift to the USEA Endowment.
+One's legacy can be furthered through a gift to the USEA Foundation.
 A permanent source of funding for educational programs, endowment provide the opportunity to change the course of history.
-A gift to the endowment is a gift for the future as it will ensure that support for the work of the USEA Endowment Fund is forever available in the years - and generations - to come.
+A gift to the endowment is a gift for the future as it will ensure that support for the work of the USEA Foundation is forever available in the years - and generations - to come.